Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 3. **It's temporal.** Overnight and weekend trading is worse than business hours.
 4. **It's size-dependent.** Small traders subsidize large traders.

 These patterns are consistent with a market that successfully aggregates information from sophisticated participants while extracting entertainment value from retail traders.
-The prediction market, in this view, is both a forecasting mechanism AND a gambling venue—and the two functions coexist because they serve different user populations.
+The prediction market, in this view, is both a forecasting mechanism AND a gambling venue, and the two functions coexist because they serve different user populations.

 For those seeking to use prediction markets as forecasting tools, the implications are clear: focus on politics and finance, trade during business hours, ignore price momentum, and weight large trades more heavily than small ones.
 For those seeking to profit, the path is equally clear: provide liquidity to retail traders buying overpriced longshots, particularly in sports markets during evening hours.

 The efficient market hypothesis may be beautiful, but prediction markets reveal something more interesting: a system where efficiency and inefficiency coexist, segmented by participant sophistication, market category, and time of day.
-The market knows the truth—it just charges different prices to different people for access to it.
+The market knows the truth; it just charges different prices to different people for access to it.

 ---